What Causes Anxiety At Night And How To Deal With It

 For most, symptoms of anxiety at night will disappear once the stressors are gone, alleviated, or managed.
 In the case of a great life upheaval or trauma, anxiety symptoms can last for months.
 If they last longer, it may be time to visit a medical professional, as you may be suffering from an anxiety disorder.

 Anxiety disorders are a group of mental disorders characterized by distinct symptoms.
-Mental disorders can only be diagnosed and treated by a professional doctor or psychiatrist.
-Once again, you don't need to have all of these symptoms to have an anxiety disorder.
-If you have a lot of them or some of them fit you really well, it's best to talk to a healthcare provider.
+Mental disorders can only be diagnosed and treated by a professional doctor or licensed therapist.
+You don't need to have all of these symptoms to have an anxiety disorder.
+If you have a lot of them or some of them fit you really well, it's best to talk to a licensed therapist or your doctor.

 - Worrying constantly, chronically, and without logic or reason so that it affects relationships, causes emotional and physical distress, and interferes with your normal functioning every day.
 People will also experience impaired concentration due to worrying.